 H.R.
-1296, introduced by U.S. Representative Randy Forbes (VA-4) and S. 713, introduced by U.S. Senators Jim Webb and Mark Warner (VA) and heard by the Senate National Parks Subcommittee in May 2011, will provide the National Park Service with authority to add more than 7,000 acres to the park’s boundary.
+2634, introduced by U.S. Representatives Randy Forbes (VA-4) and Bobby Scott (VA03) in July 2013, will provide the National Park Service with authority to add more than 7,000 acres to the park’s boundary.
 This legislation will enable future protection of the site of the longest and most significant siege in American history.

 For more information about the National Parks Conservation Association’s advocacy to protect these and other Civil War sites, please contact: